Eileen-Precious/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 102-magic.c - Add one line to this code, so that the program prints a[2] = 98, followed by a new line.

+103-infinite_add.c - Write a function that adds two numbers.

+104-print_buffer.c - Write a function that prints a buffer.